Watch: Sheikh Mohammed shares Idris Elba asking world to 'bring your impossible' to UAE

-Idris Elba, the Hollywood superstar and UN Goodwill Ambassador has a deep admiration for Dubai.
+Idris Elba, the Hollywood superstar and UN Goodwill Ambassador has a deep admiration for the UAE.

 He describes the UAE as a "place where you can invent the future and create it".
-With visionary and groundbreaking projects regularly up its sleeve, Dubai embraces ambitious, futuristic development master plans.
+With visionary and groundbreaking projects regularly up its sleeve, the UAE embraces ambitious, futuristic development master plans.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-In the video, Elba extends an invitation to visitors, encouraging them to bring their own "impossible" dreams to the emirate.
-For Elba, Dubai is not just a city where dreams are pursued, but one "where they are surpassed".
+In the video, Elba extends an invitation to visitors, encouraging them to bring their own "impossible" dreams to the Emirates.
+He narrates over a slick video with some masterful special effects as the featured actor battles a world in which the laws of physics seem to be non-existent.
+That is, until he free-falls into Dubai, landing right on top of a building set against the backdrop of the city's ultimate iconic landmark: the Burj Khalifa.
+Dubai is not just a city where dreams are pursued, but one 'where they are surpassed', says Elba.

 Watch the video here as shared by Sheikh Mohammed: